n4than-ux/neovim-config/README.md

-# Install a C Compiler on Windows
+# Install a C Compiler

 This guide explains how to install and set up a C compiler on **Windows** using **MSYS2**.
 It provides a modern, reliable GCC environment that works well with most tools and editors.